 Does God CHANGE his mind?

-Question: Has God ever decided to do, or not do, something, then change his mind?
+Question: Has God ever decided to do something then change his mind?

-Answer: God does change His mind, but it only seems to occur when people repent and change theirs.
+Answer: God can and does change His mind, but only if people sincerely repent of their sins and respond by doing what is right.
 Sometimes He chooses not to punish someone after he has said that he would.
 Since he is merciful, He responds readily when people, with their whole hearts, repent.
-There are several examples in the Bible of God changing his mind or "repenting" of what he planned to do.
+There are several examples in the Bible of God changing his mind or "repenting" of what he planned.

-The first example is Nineveh, the capital of the ruthless Assyrian Empire.
-When Jonah visited the city he proclaimed repeatedly that in just forty days the city would be overthrown (Jonah 3:4).
+Perhaps the most well known change of mind occurred with Nineveh, the capital of the ruthless Assyrian Empire.
+When Jonah visited the city, he proclaimed repeatedly that in just forty days the city would be overthrown (Jonah 3:4).
 Unlike the hard-hearted inhabitants of Jerusalem on so many occasions, the pagan idolaters of Nineveh started to repent and put on sackcloth in order to humble themselves before God.
 They proclaimed a fast that even the king endorsed with a royal decree.
-His reason for the fast was the hope that God would change his mind (verse 9).
+His reason for the fast was the hope that the Lord would forestall the punishment they deserved (verse 9).

-What was God's response to those in Nineveh who humbled themselves?
-He saw what they did and CHANGED HIS MIND.
+What was the response of God to those in Nineveh who humbled themselves?
+He saw what they did and decided in his mind to alter his plans.
 He decided not to destroy the city (verse 10)

-A second interesting case of our Father changing His mind is when King Hezekiah asked to live after the Prophet Isaiah told him that he would soon die (See 2Kings 20:1 - 11).
+A second interesting case of our Father deciding to reverse a previous decision is when King Hezekiah asked to live after he was told he would soon die (See 2Kings 20:1 - 11).
 Upon hearing the news, the king prayed and wept saying that he had served the Lord well.
-God saw what the king did and told Isaiah to return to him to say that not only would he be healed, he would live another fifteen years (verses 5 - 6)!
+His prayer was heard and Isaiah was told to return to him to say that not only would he be healed, he would live another fifteen years (verses 5 - 6)!
 This example shows that we should pray even when a case seems hopeless since he can still choose to help us.